Abyssaledge/Extensible-Object-Detection-Evaluator/README.md

 results[sample_id] = dict(box=boxes, score=scores, type=types)
 ```
-And you need to define a another function to read groundtruth as the same way.
-The items of returned dict contains at least `box` and `type`.
+And you need to define another function to read groundtruth as the same way.
+The items of returned dict contain at least `box` and `type`.

 ---
 ## Customize matching score calculator